reframejs/reframe/readme.md

 ### Example

 We create a web app
-by defining a page config `HelloPage`:
+by defining a page config `HelloPage`.

 ~~~jsx
 // ~/my-app/pages/HelloPage.config.js